rackerlabs/docs-offerings/docs/api-reference/volume-grid-methods.rst

-.. _offering-methods:
+.. _volume-grid-methods:

 ===========================
-Offering methods
+Volume grid methods
 ===========================

-Use the following offering API operation to retrieve information on Rackspace offerings.
+Use the following volume grid API operations to retrieve, create, update, and delete volume grids.

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.
              This topic is used to group operations topics that are related.